Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Watch out for these weird car laws

-Getting a ticket for these crazy driving laws could raise your car insurance rates.
+Getting a ticket for these 9 crazy car laws could raise your insurance rates.

 No loud tires allowed in Kansas